Giacomo Beretta: Early years

-Beretta joined Milan in the summer of 2009, in a co-ownership deal with his former club AlbinoLeffe for €900,000.
+Beretta joined AC Milan in the summer of 2009, in a co-ownership deal with his former club AlbinoLeffe for €900,000.
 He spent the season playing for Milan's under-20 side, who won the Coppa Italia Primavera 25 years after the team's last success in the competition, although he missed several games throughout the year due to injury.

-Milan (2010–11)
+AC Milan (2010–11)

-At the beginning of the 2010–11 season, Beretta's playing rights were fully purchased by Milan for a fee of €1M.
+At the beginning of the 2010–11 season, Beretta's playing rights were fully purchased by AC Milan for a fee of €1M.
 However, half of them were subsequently sold for €4M to Genoa in a new co-ownership deal on 23 August, with Milan keeping the actual use of the player for the season thanks to a loan deal.
 The then 18-year-old forward kept playing for the under-20 team, but also made his official first team debut on 1 May 2011, in a Serie A game against Bologna.